millionhz/network-security-notes/content/docs/3-network-attacks/threats/dhcp-spoofing.md

 title: "DHCP Spoofing"
 ---

-# Spoofing

-Spoofing in network security is the act of impersonating another user, device, or network in order to gain unauthorized access, steal information, or launch an attack.

-This is especially powerful when combined with eavesdropping.
-The attacker can retrieve the exact state of the victim's communication and craft their spoofed traffic to match it.

-{{<  hint info >}}
-Spoofing without eavesdropping is called *blind-spoofing*
-{{< /hint >}}

 # DHCP

 A new host does not have an IP Address nor do they who to ping to get an IP address.
 So the host sends a broadcast message to the network asking for an IP address.